 While your committee is reading through the final draft of your thesis, it will be time to plan your defense.
 Ideally, the Thesis Defense should be scheduled one month before your target graduation deadline.
-You'll decide on a day and time when you and your entire committee are available to meet for at least 2 hours, then reserve a conference room through the Graduate Program Assistant or through the C&PE administrator.
-When you inform the Graduate Program Assistant about the time of your defense, also include an abstract of your thesis and the title; that information will be used to create your defense announcement flyer and for the paperwork required to make this important milestone official through the Progress to Degree system.
+You'll decide on a day and time when you and your entire committee are available to meet for at least 2 hours, then reserve a conference room through the C&PE administrator.
+When you inform the Graduate Program Coordinator about the time of your defense, also include an abstract of your thesis and the title; that information will be used to create your defense announcement flyer and for the paperwork required to make this important milestone official through the Progress to Degree system.
 The defense itself will usually take 30-45 minutes during which time you will present your research findings to an audience of your committee and peers.
-After your presentation, your committee chair will open the floor to questions from the audience which will take another 10 - 20 minutes.
-Once the Q&A is complete, the audience will leave and your committee will discuss your performance and outcome with you in private.
+After your presentation, your committee chair will open the floor to questions from the audience which will take another 10-20 minutes.
+Once the Q&A is complete, the audience will leave, and your committee will discuss your performance and outcome with you in private.
 Attending other students' final defenses can also help you prepare to go through the process yourself.
-Keep your eye on the Graduate Posting Board outside of 4132 Learned Hall for flyers about final defenses, seminar speakers, and much more.
-Defenses are also listed on the Engineering Events Calendar: https://kugradengr.blog/.
+Defenses are listed on the departmental website at https://cpe.ku.edu/graduate-defenses.